douglasteeple/DIGITS_Traffic_Signs/README.md

 This project consists of two parts:

-1. Classification training of the supplied P1 dataset of bottles and candy wrappers.
+1. Classification training of the supplied P1 dataset of bottles and candy wrappers - the "P1" dataset.
 2. Creation of a Robotic Inference Idea.
 In this case a traffic sign classification idea was chosen.

-The introduction should provide some material regarding the history of the problem, why it is important and what is intended to be achieved.
-If there exists any previous attempts to solve this problem, this is a great place to note these while conveying the differences in your approach (if any).
-The intent is to provide enough information for the reader to understand why this problem is interesting and set up the conversation for the solution you have provided.

-Use this space to introduce your robotic inference idea and how you wish to apply it.
-If you have any papers / sites you have referenced for your idea, please make sure to cite them.
+These images are in the "TrafficeSigns" dataset.

+### Part One

+This dataset represents images of bottles and candy wrappers on a conveyor belt passing under a camera.
+The idea is to sort the items into two bins by activating a swing arm that guides the products to the right bin.
+The applications of such a recognition system are many, including including for example classification sorting, or identifying defective products.

+### Part Two

+This idea was motivated by an interest in autonomous vehicle control.
+Many lives can be saved on the highways and roadways if the vehicle can monitor unsafe situations and assist in controlling the vehicle.
+The idea is to recognize traffic signs such as stop, yeild and speed limit signs.
+Should the driver ignore or not see a stop or yield sign, the autonomous control can take over to ensure vehicle safety.
+In the case that spped limits are being violated, the vehicle can modify the vehicle speed or advise the driver to do so.

+The idea is to create a model classifying traffice signs, download it to a processor such as a Jetson TX2 or perhaps even an iPhone and have it monitor and advise live driving.

 ## Background / Formulation